Brahim-Amrouche/Valorant-Website/README.md

 # Valorant-Website

-this is a Mini WEB projec where I tried my best to create an appropriate WEBSITE for the famous game Valorant using JS Frameworks and some other technologies such as SASS
+this is a Mini WEB project where I tried my best to create an appropriate WEBSITE for the famous game Valorant using HTML CSS JS .

 ## For Better Execution